Eric-Eklund/tic-tac-toe/README.md

 ## How to Play

-1. The game starts with Player 1 (X) making the first move
+1. **Edit Player Names**: Click the "Edit" button next to any player to customize their name
-2. Players take turns clicking on empty squares to place their symbol
+2. **Make Moves**: Players take turns clicking on empty squares to place their symbol (X or O)
+3. **Active Player**: The current player is highlighted with an orange glow
-3. The first player to get three of their symbols in a row (horizontally, vertically, or diagonally) wins
+4. **Win Condition**: Get three symbols in a row (horizontally, vertically, or diagonally) to win
-4. If all squares are filled without a winner, the game ends in a draw
+5. **Draw**: If all squares are filled without a winner, the game ends in a draw
+6. **Game Over**: A beautiful overlay appears showing the winner or draw result
-5. Click "Rematch" to start a new game
+7. **Rematch**: Click "Rematch!" to start a new game with the same players
+8. **Game Log**: View the complete move history at the bottom of the screen

 ## Project Structure

 ```
 src/
 ├── components/          # React components
+│   ├── GameBoard.tsx   # Game board with 3x3 grid
+│   ├── GameOver.tsx    # Game over overlay component
+│   ├── Log.tsx         # Game move history component
-│   └── Player.tsx      # Player information component
+│   └── Player.tsx      # Player information and name editing
+├── types/              # TypeScript type definitions
+│   └── shared.types.tsx # Shared types (Player, GameTurn, etc.)
+├── assets/             # Game assets and data
+│   └── winning-combinations.ts # All possible winning combinations
-├── App.tsx             # Main application component
+├── App.tsx             # Main application component with game logic
 ├── main.tsx           # Application entry point
-├── index.css          # Global styles and animations
+└── index.css          # Complete styling with dark theme and animations
-└── App.css            # Component-specific styles
 ```

+## Architecture

+The game uses a clean, component-based architecture with:

+- **Structured Player Objects**: Each player has an ID, name, and symbol
+- **Type Safety**: Full TypeScript coverage with custom types
+- **State Management**: React hooks for game state and player management
+- **Smart Game Logic**: Automatic winner detection and turn management
+- **Component Separation**: Each UI element is a focused, reusable component

 ## Contributing